W3BStation

 1. Eliminate FUD around the company's ability to pay dividends

-3. Demonstrate that Strategy can still raise capital aggressively even during a "crypto winter"
+3. Demonstrate that Strategy can still raise capital aggressively even during a crypto winter

-"We have no problem paying dividends, but the FUD was driving bets that Bitcoin would keep falling.
-Raising $1.44B is the answer to all of that," Le said.
+"We have no problem paying dividends, but the FUD had people betting on Bitcoin continuing to fall.
+Raising $1.44 billion is our answer to all of it," Le said.

 Poland Fails to Override Presidential Veto on Crypto Bill

-Domestic opinion is sharply divided:
+Domestic opinion remains deeply divided:

 • Supporters argue that strict regulation is necessary to combat fraud and prevent crypto from being exploited by foreign actors.